 supplements instead, preferably on an empty stomach.

 swallowing.
-Not recommended, to prevent choking and/or the
+Not recommended, to prevent choking hazard and/or the

 possibility of overhydration (from using too much water to